oleelnes/Sandbox/Reports/ole.md

 The forest array is an array filled with noise map values.
 The value of the noise decides whether a tree should be placed in the location that the value represents.
 Above a certain threshold (0.6), trees might be placed, and the probability of a tree being planted increases as the noise value increases.
-TODO: more
 <br><br>
 ![image](images/goodcode_trees_ole.png)